BeaverTrap/mournsfolly/Discord-Generic-Messages/Session 0 - Welcome to the Folly.md

+---
+title: Session 0 - Welcome to the Folly
+---

 ### Session 0 - Welcome to the Folly

 Welcome to **Mourn's Folly**, adventurers!
 This session serves as the foundation for our eerie, horror-filled one-shot.
 Here's what you need to know: